Mkamboykos/MovieTheaterSeatingApp/README.md

 # Movie Theater Seating App

-To see the app for yourself, downnload the jar file and execute it on a desktop.
+To see the app for yourself, download the jar file and execute it on a desktop.